openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 The latest officially-released version of the downstream operator.
 It is hosted on the [Red Hat Catalog](https://catalog.redhat.com/software/containers/network-observability/network-observability-operator-bundle) and is the productized version of the operator available to Red Hat customers.

 #### Internal
-Continuous internal bundles are created via the CPaaS system and hosted internally on [Brew](https://brewweb.engineering.redhat.com/brew/search?terms=network-observability.*&type=build&match=regexp) - these internal bundles can be added to an index image such as the `aosqe-index` image built by the [index-build](https://mastern-jenkins-csb-openshift-qe.apps.ocp-c1.prod.psi.redhat.com/job/index-build/) Jenkins jobs or used directly via hardcoding the IIB identifier in a CatalogSource as the image source (this is the value of the `$IMAGE` env variable mentioned in the 'Prerequisites' section).
+Continuous internal bundles are created via the CPaaS system and hosted internally on [Brew](https://brewweb.engineering.redhat.com/brew/search?terms=network-observability.*&type=build&match=regexp) - these internal bundles can be added to an index image such as the `aosqe-index` image built by the [index-build](https://mastern-jenkins-csb-openshift-qe.apps.ocp-c1.prod.psi.redhat.com/job/index-build/) Jenkins jobs or used directly via hardcoding the IIB identifier in a CatalogSource as the image source (this is the value of the `$DOWNSTREAM_IMAGE` env variable mentioned in the 'Prerequisites' section).

 #### OperatorHub
 The latest officially-released version of the upstream operator.
 It is hosted on [OperatorHub](https://operatorhub.io/operator/netobserv-operator) and is the community version of the operator available to all.

 #### Source
-GitHub Actions is used to [build and push images from the upstream operator repository](https://github.com/netobserv/network-observability-operator/actions) to [quay.io](https://quay.io/repository/netobserv/network-observability-operator-catalog?tab=tags) where the `vmain` tag is used to track the Github `main` branch.
+GitHub Actions is used to [build and push images from the upstream operator repository](https://github.com/netobserv/network-observability-operator/actions) to [quay.io](https://quay.io/repository/netobserv/network-observability-operator-catalog?tab=tags) where the `main` tag is used to track the Github `main` branch.

+If you want to install a premerge image that is present on quay.io instead of the `main` image, you can do so by setting the `$UPSTREAM_IMAGE` variable to the SHA hash of the premerge image, e.g. `e2bdef6` - note this only works for premerge testing of the Operator image, not component images such as eBPF or FLP.

 ### Setting up FLP service and creating service-monitor
 Note this is only nessessary if you're running an upstream version of the operator.